 The sixth annual Hackney Cycling Conference, co-hosted by Steer Davies Gleave and the Hackney Cycling Campaign will be held on 27 April 2017 in the stunning Hackney Town Hall Assembly Rooms.

-The conference is recognised as an industry leading event that attracts national and international speakers and delegates.
-We're now seeking submissions for presentations to be included on the agenda.
-Details on submitting a paper are available in Hackney Cycling Conference 2017 call for papers [pdf, 209.38Kb] .
+The conference is an industry leading event that attracts national and international speakers and delegates.
+Tickets are now on sale.

 Last year's conference